Memberships & Affiliations

 Doug graduated from the University of Florida in 1995 and while working at the White House for six years, he simultaneously obtained a masters and a law degree from Georgetown University by attending both programs in the evenings.

-Doug lives in New York City with his wife Lily and their three children.
+Doug lives in New York City with his wife Lily and their four children.